Wildlander-mod/wildlander-mod.github.io/11-Mod-Deep-Dives/Spell-Research.md

 This page was taken from the Ultimate Skyrim Reddit Sub and has been posted Verbatim .

 Spell Research can be somewhat intimidating to new players, so I thought I would share what I’ve learned so far.
 Thank you to[ u/Alexandregd](https://www.reddit.com/u/Alexandregd) for creating this very useful[ reference sheet](..\12-Cheat-Sheets\Spell-Research-Cheat-Sheet-(Spells).html), and to all the users who have contributed to it.
 The 'cheat' sheet makes the mod more accessible to newcomers, since the in-game guides do not provide sufficient information.
 Without such a reference, the amount of guesswork involved in composing spells can be too prohibitive.

-You may also find this[ video tutorial](https://youtu.be/KDunu-3Q1Lc) useful.
+You may also find this video tutorial useful.

+<iframe class="youtube_video" src="https://youtu.be/KDunu-3Q1Lc" allowfullscreen="1" frameborder="0"></iframe>

 Here are several things you can do with this mod: